Worldwide Photographic Journeys

 RED PANDA PHOTOGRAPHY TOURS IN INDIA WITH WILD IMAGES

-Wild Images’ Red Panda Expedition is a quest for one of the most-wanted mammals in Asia, the wonderful Red Panda.
-Far smaller than its close relative the Giant Panda, the Red Panda is a largely arboreal species and is definitely a much more beautiful and approachable creature in our opinion.
+Wild Images’ Red Panda Expedition is a quest for one of the most-wanted mammals in Asia, the wonderful Western Red Panda.
+Far smaller than the Giant Panda, the Western Red Panda is a largely arboreal species and is definitely a much more beautiful and approachable creature in our opinion.

-Our Quest for the Red Panda will take us to the Eastern Himalayas, where we will be based at a comfortable lodge at Singalila Ridge on the border between Nepal and India.
-Here our expert trackers will be helping us find, approach and photograph this fascinating and beautiful critter as it climbs around in the wintry trees and tall bushes in search of berries, seeds and other food.
+Our Quest for the Western Red Panda will take us to the Eastern Himalayas, where we will be based at a small lodge at the remote Singalila Ridge on the border between Nepal and India.
+Here our expert trackers will be helping us find, approach and photograph this fascinating and beautiful critter as it climbs around in the wintry trees and tall bushes in search of bamboo shoots, berries, seeds and other food.

 Many birds will be seen during our extended (6 nights) stay at Singalila.
-The Eastern Himalayas are the richest part of the chain and even in the winter months (which is the best season for seeing Red Pandas, by far!), many species are still present.
+The Eastern Himalayas are the richest part of the chain and even in the late winter period (which is the best season for seeing Red Pandas), many species are still present.

-There is even a hide/blind at our accommodation where many birds and sometimes Red Pandas come to feed!
+There is even a hide/blind at our accommodation where a variety of birds (laughingthrushes in particular), Yellow-throated Martens and rarely even Red Pandas come to feed!

-It will be quite cold in the daytime, with a mixture of sunshine and overcast conditions.
+Climate: At Singalila it will be quite cold to mild in the daytime, with a mixture of sunshine and overcast conditions.
 Some snow is possible.
+In the Kathmandu Valley it is cool to warm, with a mixture of sunshine and overcast conditions.

 Singalila is full of panoramic views and a wide-angle in the 16-35mm range is ideal.